Lance McAlister

 Here are my issues:

-1. Times have changed.
-Media coverage has dramatically changed since the first HOF election in 1936.
+1. Media coverage has dramatically changed since the first HOF election in 1936.
 There is no reason for the vote to be exclusive to the BBWAA.
 Do we only get our news from a newspapers?
 Do only newspaper writers cover the game?
 TV and Radio play much bigger roles in our lives than newspapers.
 Why is that not reflected in the HOF voting process?
-It is time for the Baseball Hall of Fame to take back control of the process.

 Here is Marty Brennaman's rant against the voting process a couple of years ago on Reds Hot Stove: